nathan-barrett/simple-event-emitter/README.md

 ## Description:

 Event Emitters are objects that serve at the core building block in event-driven arcitecture.
-The goal of event emmiters is to decludder and clean code, especially asyncronous code.
-This particular code is written in ES6.
+The goal of event emmiters is to declutter and clean code, especially asyncronous code.
+This code is written in ES6.
 This Event Emitter Module conatins the most basic uses for an event Emitter: subscription to an event, unsubscribing from either a single event or all events, emitting the subscribed events and only running an event once and then automatically unsubcribing from that specific event.

 ## Installation
 ```